(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 the larger the amount of cash it must invest in "working

-capital," which, unlike cash that can be invested in CD's
+capital," which, unlike cash that can be invested in T-bills

-such as the interest yield on a bond or certificate of deposit,
+as the interest yield on a bond or bank deposit, or the

-or the dividend yield on a stock.
-Yield is a percentage
+dividend yield on a stock.
+Yield is a percentage calculated

-calculated by dividing the annual income from the investment
+by dividing the annual income from the investment by the

-by the value or cost of the investment.
-For example, a $100
+value or cost of the investment.
+For example, a $100 stock

-stock that pays $6.00 per share in annual dividends would be
+that pays $6.00 per share in annual dividends would be said

 YIELD TO MATURITY--On a bond investment, the percentage